uni-notes/uni-notes/docs/Economics/Econometrics/10_Time_Series_Modelling.md

 - The variable has to be stationary model
     - Else, use non-stationary $\to$ stationary transformation
 - We drop parameters if they are significantly equal to 0
+- Always account for inflation, time value of money

 Difficulty

 - The underlying data-generating process may change
 	- Solution: Give higher sample weight to recent past

+When doing any exploratory analysis, make sure to do in a time-series fashion
+- Rolling mean, median, quantile
+- Rolling std, IQR
+- Rolling correlation, mutual information

 ## Uni-Variate vs Causal